Project Budget Management 101: Manage Your Finances Successfully

 Traditionally, income and costs are usually determined annually, at the beginning of the fiscal year.
 This means budgeting is more rigid, with less opportunity to react to sudden internal or external changes.

 Agile budgeting, on the other hand, is an interactive process that assigns resources in smaller increments.
-It supports collaboration and separates the purposes of budgeting into three distinct processes, all of which are handled flexibly: setting targets, forecasting key performance indicators, resource allocation, and cost management.
+It supports collaboration and separates the purposes of budgeting into three distinct processes, all of which are handled flexibly: setting targets, forecasting key performance indicators, resource allocation, and cost management (learn more about cost efficiency vs cost effectiveness).

 Top-Down Budgeting